 Maya AI

-Maya handles 70 to 80% of inbound support volume at first touch on one US utility.
-That removes 100+ manual emails per manager per day.
+Maya handles 70–80% of inbound support at first touch, live at two US utilities.
+That’s 100+ emails per manager per day that never reach a human.

 What it is

-The idea: most support queries are repetitive.
-Bill questions, outage status, account changes.
+Most support queries are repetitive.
+Bill questions.
+Outage status.
+Account changes.
 Maya handles the first touch.
-When it can not, it hands off cleanly to a human with full context already loaded.
+When it can’t, it hands off to a human with full context already loaded.

 What I built